Pall (heraldry)

 A pall (or pairle) in heraldry and vexillology is a Y-shaped charge, normally having its arms in the three corners of the shield.
 An example of a pall placed horizontally (fesswise) is the green portion of the South African national flag.

 A pall that stops short of the shield's edges and that has pointed ends to its three limbs is called a shakefork, although some heraldic sources do not make a distinction between a pall and a shakefork.
 A pall standing upside down is named pall reversed.

-A pall on a shield may indicate a connection with the clergy, particularly archbishoprics, although in these cases the pall's lower limb usually stops short of the bottom of the shield and is fringed.
-Such a pall is often called an ecclesiastical pall or pallium.
-This is in reference to the ecclesiastical vestment from which this heraldic charge derives.
+An ecclesiastical pall on a shield, or pallium, is the heraldic indicator of archbishoprics.
+These palls usually have a lower limb that stops short of the bottom of the shield with a fringe.

-If there is symmetry within the arms, its blazon can be simplified in the English language by use of the heraldic term 'between' -- 'in the midst of, so as to make a symmetrical composition'.
-The coat of Saint-Wandrille-Rançon is an example where the French blasonnement is similar to the traditional English blazon, yet can be described with a simplified English blazon.

-Modified palls

-A pall can be modified by most of the lines of partition, such as the pall wavy in the coat of Saint-Wandrille-Rançon.
+Palls can also be modified with heraldic lines.
+One example is the coat of Saint-Wandrille-Rançon, displayed below (third).
+The wavy heraldic line on a pall can be used to represent a river, or a confluence thereof, as in the arms of Nigeria (the rivers Niger and Benue, which join at Lokoja).